-Table 5 and Figure 8 (Appendix, page 27) illustrate the relationship between the log transformed PCI and Region.
-While overlapping IQRs suggest that PCI is similar across regions, further investigation is conducted with regards to Question 3 to see if this relationship becomes useful for prediction after account for the other variables in the analysis.
+Table 5 and Figure 8 (Appendix, page 25) illustrate the relationship between the log transformed Per capita income and Region.
+While the IQRs of the boxplots overlap and suggest that Per capita income is relatively similar across regions, further investigation will be conducted during Question 3 to see if this relationship becomes useful for prediction after account for the other variables in the analysis.